V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/intro.md

 ## More info

-To see some of the capabilities, and some interesting builds check out some [videos](https://www.v1engineering.com/videos/), or the project [gallery](https://www.v1engineering.com/videos/gallery/).
+To see some of the capabilities, and some interesting builds check out some [videos](https://www.v1engineering.com/videos/), or the user galleries, [MPCNC gallery](https://forum.v1engineering.com/tag/gallery-mpcnc), [LowRider CNC gallery](https://forum.v1engineering.com/tag/gallery-lowrider-cnc).